blog2i2j/shadowy-pycoder.._..go-http-proxy-to-socks/README.md

   -h        Show this help message and exit
   -v        Show version and build information
-  -D        Run as a daemon (provide -logfile to see logs)
+  -D        Run as a daemon (provide -logfile to see logs) -I        Display list of network interfaces and exit

   Proxy:
-  -l        Address of HTTP proxy server (default "127.0.0.1:8080") -s        Address of SOCKS5 proxy server (default "127.0.0.1:1080") -c        Path to certificate PEM encoded file
+  -l        Address of HTTP proxy server (Default: "127.0.0.1:8080") -s        Address of SOCKS5 proxy server (Default: "127.0.0.1:1080") -c        Path to certificate PEM encoded file
   -k        Path to private key PEM encoded file
   -U        User for HTTP proxy (basic auth).
 This flag invokes prompt for password (not echoed to terminal) -u        User for SOCKS5 proxy authentication.
-This flag invokes prompt for password (not echoed to terminal) -f        Path to server configuration file in YAML format (overrides other proxy flags)
+This flag invokes prompt for password (not echoed to terminal) -i        Bind proxy to specific network interface (either by interface name or index) -f        Path to server configuration file in YAML format (overrides proxy flags above)

   Logs:
   -d        Show logs in DEBUG mode